A Decade Marked By Outrage Over Drug Prices

 Novartis has offered insurers the choice of paying for the treatment in $425,000 installments over five years.

 Critics were initially somewhat split about the propriety of such a price.
 On the one hand, the drug could add years to patients' lives.
-On the other, even if a drug is covered by a patient's health plan, insurers simply pass along the high cost to everyone else in the form of higher premiums.
+On the other hand, even if a drug is covered by a patient's health plan, insurers simply pass along the high cost to everyone else in the form of higher premiums.

 Then came even more controversy.
 Novartis learned that data used in the marketing application submitted to the FDA for Zolgensma's approval had been manipulated, but it didn't tell the FDA until after Zolgensma's approval.
 The manipulation by company researchers happened during testing on mice, not people, and the company fired two executives after the scandal broke.
 The FDA said it is still confident in the drug's safety and efficacy.

-Novartis plans to give away free doses of Zolgensma via a lottery in countries where the drug hasn't yet been approved for use; but the move has been criticized as too simplistic and emotionally taxing for families to endure.
+Novartis plans to give away free doses of Zolgensma via a lottery in countries where the drug hasn't yet been approved for use, but the move has been criticized as too simplistic and emotionally taxing for families to endure.

 What's next?

 In December, the House passed a bill to lower prescription drug prices.
-The proposed legislation would allow the government to negotiate prices of some drugs prescribed to Medicare patients, cap Medicare patients' out-of-pocket costs for prescription medicine and penalize drugmakers for raising prices faster than inflation.
-But the Senate isn't expected to move forward on the House bill, and the White House vowed to veto it.
+The proposed legislation would allow the government to negotiate prices of some drugs prescribed to Medicare patients, cap Medicare patients' out-of-pocket costs for prescription medicines and penalize drugmakers for raising prices faster than inflation.
+But the Senate isn't expected to move forward on the House bill, and the White House has vowed to veto it.

 Still, action on drug prices is inevitable, says Oregon Health & Science University's Prasad.